 If you did indeed forget to buy tacos but really fancy them and have wraps to hand, you’re in luck.
 You can make your own tacos by taking a wrap and hanging it over the wire in your oven (see pic).

 This will crisp up and harden and become a ‘taco’.
 Perfect.
 To do that, just heat up the oven to 180°C/360°F and let the wraps hang in there for a maximum of 5 minutes.

 As mentioned already – even if you don’t have the tacos, the filling is so good you’ll just want to eat it with something else instead!
 Rice or potatoes are awesome and super-satisfying too.

 For the Pico de Gallo de Mango:

 - ½ lime (juiced)

 - salt to taste

-Heat up the tortillas according to package instructions.
-To make tacos from tortillas, simply hang them over the wires in your oven for 4-5 mins on 180°C/360°F, then remove.
+- Heat up the tortillas according to package instructions.
+To make tacos from tortillas, simply hang them over the wires in your oven for 4-5 mins while the oven is heating up to 180°C/360°F, then remove.

 - Assembling time!
 Grab a tortilla, fill it with some onion bean mix, add Pico de Gallo on top.
 Finish it off with a dollop of cream cheese, lime juice, cilantro and a spicy sauce of your choice.